kermitt2/grobid/doc/training/fulltext.md

 in Lolle et al. <ref type="biblio">1</ref>
 ```

+Note that the bracket/parenthesis symbols are included in the tagged content.

-Bellow, as the label within the brackets fully qualify the reference, we don't further annotate the callout with the author names:
+Bellow, as the label within the brackets fully qualifies the reference, we don't further annotate the callout with the author names:

 ```xml
 <p>The clinical entity of cervical flexion myelopa-<lb/>